- Chart

 Market Risk

-VEA is best suited for passive index followers and long-term investors who want to diversify their portfolios beyond US borders and are not looking for active trading strategies.
+VEA is best suited for passive index followers and long-term investors who want to diversify their portfolios beyond U.S. equities without the need for active management.

 Summary